The Unbeatable Squirrel Girl: Volume 2

 Doreen and her dorm-mate Nancy move off campus into an apartment.
 During a lunch with her mom, Brain Drain attacks them, but it turns out there was a malfunction that they were able to fix and make him kind.
 They then dress him in human clothes and enroll him in Computer Science classes to allow him to upgrade his old WWII tech.
 The next morning Doreen is teleported into the 1960s.
 Nobody remembers Doreen except for Nancy.
 She finds a secret message from the past, so Nancy begins exploring ways to go into the past.
 She then meets Doctor Doom (from 1991 who was just defeated by Squirrel Girl and Iron Man in Marvel Super-Heroes Winter Special).
 Nancy tricks Doom to travel into the past and rescue Squirrel Girl.
 In the past, Doreen found several other ECU students also stuck in the past and creates a support group.
 Doom and Nancy meet them, but then Doom reveals he plans on killing Squirrel Girl and all the other super heroes before they gain any of their powers.
-Nancy iPhone, which still shows the future, verifies on Wikipedia that Doom controls the future.
+Using her iPhone which still shows information from the future, Nancy verifies that Doom controls the future.
 The students track down Doom to Central Park and then teleports before them another student, Cory, and an elderly Doreen Green.
 It turns out Cory received a teleportation device from a crazy aunt, and since his Computer Science classes graded on a curve he teleported all the smarter students into the past.
 Nancy then adjusts the teleporter to go back randomly over the last several weeks and teleports Doreen multiple times, creating a Time Loop with dozens of Squirrel Girls, that all overwhelm Doctor Doom, not unlike his initial encounter Marvel Super-Heroes Winter Special, but with dozens of Squirrel Girls instead of Squirrels.
 Doom surrenders and returns all the Squirrel Girls to the correct time lines, except for the elderly Squirrel Girl, who becomes Cody's crazy aunt.

 The next day Doreen notices somebody trying to catnap Nancy's cat, Mew.
 It was actually Howard the Duck investigating a missing cat case.
 Kraven then appears and abducts Howard.
 Doreen follows him to a billionaire madwoman named Shannon Sugarbaker, who is obsessed with cosplay.
 She has abducted human-like creatures, like Beast, Rocket Raccoon, the missing cat built into a cyborg, and a Squirrel that was fused with Wolverine's DNA and adamantium claws and was going to release them in a high stakes hunt.
 Kraven and Doreen join them, but Sharon has a superpowered Cosplay outfit with Angel's wings, Iron Man's repulsors, Hulk fists, and Thor's hammer.
 Doreen and Howard sneak back into the mansion and Howard finds his own superpowered costume and rescues the other abductees.
 Howard is glad that he closed his case and Kraven learns humility after being hunted for the first time.
 He vows to only hunt hunters in the future.